Peer Reviewed Publications

 The Enemy of my (Historical) Enemy is My Friend: Evidence from the Wołyń Massacre, with Isabelle DeSisto (Princeton), data collected.

-Democratic Restoration and Its Tradeoffs: Evidence from Five Cases of Backsliding, with Hanna Folsz (Stanford), survey fielding summer 2025.
+Democratic Restoration and Its Tradeoffs: Evidence from Five Cases of Backsliding, with Hanna Folsz (Stanford), survey fielding fall 2025.

-Popular Understandings of Democracy, with Rachel Beatty Riedl (Cornell), Paul Friesen (Cornell), Kenneth Roberts (Cornell), Javier Sajuria (QMUL), and Andrea Tesei (QMUL), survey fielding summer 2025.
+Popular Understandings of Democracy, with Rachel Beatty Riedl (Cornell), Paul Friesen (Cornell), Kenneth Roberts (Cornell), Javier Sajuria (QMUL), and Andrea Tesei (QMUL), survey fielding fall 2025.

-Partisan Rationalization of (Real) Democratic Attacks, with Rachel Beatty Riedl (Cornell), Paul Friesen (Cornell), Kenneth Roberts (Cornell), Javier Sajuria (QMUL), and Andrea Tesei (QMUL), survey fielding summer 2025.
+Partisan Rationalization of (Real) Democratic Attacks, with Rachel Beatty Riedl (Cornell), Paul Friesen (Cornell), Kenneth Roberts (Cornell), Javier Sajuria (QMUL), and Andrea Tesei (QMUL), survey fielding fall 2025.